SergioMazariego/DLL-Hunter/README.md

-# Windows DLL Process Hunt
+# DLL Hunter

-Windows DLL Process Hunt is a Python script that scans running processes on a Windows host and identifies instances of specific processes executing DLLs, it helps in the detection and analysis of potentially malicious or suspicious activities by monitoring processes commonly associated with DLL injection or other security-related concerns.
+DLL Hunter is a Python script that scans running processes on a Windows host and identifies instances of specific processes executing DLLs.
+It helps in the detection and analysis of potentially malicious or suspicious activities by monitoring processes commonly associated with DLL injection or other security-related concerns.

 ## Features